openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Logging decision points is a critical part of documenting your area estimation process and being able to recreate your estimation process.

-A decision point is anywhere where you make a decision about your project that can change the outcome (e.g. “We decided that pixels with over 75% tree cover should be classified as Forest cover” is a decision point).
+A decision point is anywhere where you make a decision about your project that can change the outcome (e.g. “We decided that pixels with over 75 percent tree cover should be classified as Forest cover” is a decision point).

 In the previous modules, we have suggested that you document these types of decision points as you go along.
 This includes:

 * `Module 2`_:

-  * Logging your land use decision tree (`Section 2.1`_).
+  * logging your land use decision tree (`Section 2.1`_);
-  * Logging your land use classification definitions (`Section 2.1`_).
+  * logging your land use classification definitions (`Section 2.1`_); and
-  * Settings used for classification, along with any refinements (`Section 2.4`_).
+  * settings used for classification, along with any refinements (`Section 2.4`_).

 * `Module 3`_:

-  * Logging two date change detection decisions, including what classes can change and imagery and processes used in the classification (`Section 3.1`_)
+  * logging two-date change detection decisions, including what classes can change and imagery and processes used in the classification (`Section 3.1`_).

 * `Module 4`_:

-  * Stratification choices (`Section 4.1`_).
+  * stratification choices (`Section 4.1`_); and
-  * Data collection procedures (`Section 4.2`_).
+  * data collection procedures (`Section 4.2`_).

-You may also choose to follow your organization's Standard Operating Procedures (e.g. https://drive.google.com/file/d/1u4sXx6Y8qPKvbIYJFide5EI6L_ygpS5p/view?usp=sharing).
+You may also choose to follow your organization's SOPs (e.g. https://drive.google.com/file/d/1u4sXx6Y8qPKvbIYJFide5EI6L_ygpS5p/view?usp=sharing).

 .. _Section 5.2: